patooz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr : n | wc -l
 printenv - a script that lists environment variables. set - a script that lists all local variables and environment variables, and functions.
+BEST="School" - Create a script that creates a new local variable.